brownplt/pyret.org/src/pyret-code/index.md

 * Students should easily be able to escalate from simple examples to sophisticated testing, such as writing test oracles.

 * Equality is subtle and languages should respect its nuances.
-We have therefore carefully thought through different kinds of equality.
-We believe it is important for students to understand the meaning of equality and its consequences (especially with regard to observations in the presence of state).
+  Students must understand the meaning of equality and its consequences, especially with regard to observations in the presence of state.
 Therefore, Pyret has carefully developed [equality primitives](https://www.pyret.org/docs/latest/equality.html).

 ### Is Pyret also a research project?